 Wood Craft

 Like all ancient civilizations, Bali also has a great tradition of woodcraft.
-Here are some of my recommendation of wood carved items to buy from Bali
+Here are some of my recommendations for wood-carved items to buy from Bali

 Wooden Masks

-I think masks are the best known Bali souvenirs.
+I think masks are the best-known Bali souvenirs.
 You can get them in different shapes and sizes.
 Buddha masks remain the most popular.
-I like the ones that carry an impression on Batik.
+I like the ones that carry an impression of Batik.

 There are fridge magnets in the shape of masks.